PonomarevDA/libparams/platform_specific/ubuntu/README.md

-# Ubuntu stm32 emulation Flash Driver
+# Ubuntu stm32 Flash Driver emulator

 The Ubuntu flash driver emulates a real flash memory of an stm32 microcontroller.